 13. Choose a Cheaper Flight

-Your flight will be one of your biggest expenses in planning your trip to Europe.
-Don’t get discouraged though — there are ways to find flight deals to Europe!
+Your flight will be one of the most significant expenses when planning your trip to Europe.

-First of all, the more flexible you can be with your travel itinerary, the cheaper your flight options may be.
+However, the more flexible you can be with your travel itinerary, the cheaper your flight may be.
+You’ll usually save money on airfare if you can schedule your flights for midweek rather than Friday through Monday.

-You can also use mobile apps and online tools, such as Skyscanner and Google Flights, to search for and alert you to cheaper fares.
+You can also use mobile apps and online tools, like Skyscanner and Google Flights, to search for and alert you to cheaper fares.

 Money-Saving Tips for Travel in Europe